 A. Course Applicability: Courses approved by the Undergraduate Curriculum Council (UCC) as foundational courses fall into two effective date categories.

 1. Most courses initially approved for the foundational outcomes were unchanged from recent history.
 These courses taken within the last ten years (per university regulations -- at Purdue, including regional campuses, or at another institution when transferred back to Purdue as an equivalent course) will be considered as meeting the foundational outcomes.
 For example, a student taking ENGL 10600 (or its transferred equivalent) within the last 10 years will meet foundational outcomes for written communication and information literacy.

-2. A few courses which are either new courses or courses which underwent significant change to meet UCC foundational outcomes will have an effective term associated with them (see the Retroactive and Transfer Course List).
+2. A few courses which are either new courses or courses which underwent significant change to meet UCC foundational outcomes will have an effective term associated with them (see the Master Course List).
 For example, MA 13800 changed substantially to meet the Quantitative Reasoning (minimum college algebra) foundational outcome effective Fall 2013 and thus, will not count towards the core except Fall 2013 or after.